detailyang/welcome/documentation/01_whats_new.md

 sidebar_label: What's New?
 ---

-Welcome to the Aleo community.
-Together we are working to build a platform for web applications that are performant, secure, and private.
-Aleo introduces an application runtime environment that allows your software to compile, execute, and finalize its state autonomously.

 :::tip
 # What's new on Aleo?
 ### [**🔧 Getting Ready for Testnet Beta**](./leo/16_testnet_beta.md) - A guide on updating your Leo applications for Testnet Beta.